-- The related core clerkship(s) must be successfully completed prior to the sub- internship. - Students must be assigned for the majority of their time on the sub-internship to inpatient clinical services. - The sub-internship must be an inpatient experience at a Brown-affiliated institution or at an institution affiliated with an accredited U.S. or Canadian Medical School.
-In the case of away sub-internships, the rotation must fulfill the sub-internship requirement at our institution. - A new sub-internship must be considered and approved by the MCC prior to enrollment of any students.
-Away sub-internships will be considered on a case-by-case basis and approved if they are in accordance with the completed away sub- internship checklist.
+- The related AMS core clerkship(s) must be successfully completed prior to the subinternship. - Students must be assigned for a period of 4-weeks to inpatient clinical services or, with specific sub-internships, hospital based clinical care where students have direct patient care responsibilities (not a consultant). - The sub-internship must be a hospital-based experience at a Brown-affiliated institution or at an institution affiliated with an accredited U.S. or Canadian Medical School.
+In the case of away sub-internships, the rotation must fulfill the sub-internship requirements at our institution. - A new sub-internship must be considered and approved by the Medical Curriculum Committee prior to enrollment of any students.
+Away sub-internships will be considered on a case-by-case basis and approved if they are in accordance with the completed away sub-internship checklist.